Skip to main content

 Institutions responsible for various aspects of internationalisation and mobility:

-• Ministry of National Education (the website available in Polish only): coordinates and implements national policy for preschool education, school education, higher education and adult / continuing education
+• Ministry of National Education and Ministry of Science and Higher Education coordinate and implement national policies for preschool education, school education and adult / continuing education, and for higher education and science, respectively (the websites available in Polish only).

-• Foundation for the Development of the Education System (the website currently available in Polish only): administers EU programmes in the field of education and training, including Erasmus+ and e-Twinning, and other programmes and projects co-funded by the EU and as part of multilateral and bilateral agreements which support mobility and international cooperation.
+• Foundation for the Development of the Education System: administers EU programmes in the field of education and training, including Erasmus+ and e-Twinning, and other programmes and projects co-funded by the EU and as part of multilateral and bilateral agreements which support mobility and international cooperation.

-• National Agency for Academic Exchange: administers programmes and projects funded or co-funded by the EU and the Polish Government which support mobility and internationalisation of higher education and research.
-The Agency is also responsible for the recognition of qualifications, acting as the Polish ENIC-NARIC unit.
+• National Agency for Academic Exchange: administers programmes and projects funded or co-funded by the EU and / or the Polish Government which support mobility and internationalisation of higher education and science.
+As the Polish ENIC-NARIC Centre, the Agency is also responsible for the recognition of qualifications.
 It manages the multilanguage portal Ready, Steady, Go Poland’ for foreigners interested to study in Poland.